csci566-spring2023/csci566-spring2023.github.io/README.md

-# csci566-spring2023.github.io
-Website for USC's CSCI-566 course for Spring 2023 semester
+# USC CSCI-566: Deep Learning and its Applications - Spring 2023